 We avoid taking highways and mostly drive on rural roads.
 This is not always a good idea… small bridges, narrow roads, low hanging power lines can all create interesting situations.
 Sometimes, we need to turn around, but so far it has worked out well, apart from some paint scratches.

 We see driving as a really fun part of the day.
 We have a cool view from up high in the truck and the kids sit in between us.
 They enjoy it way more than sitting in a car.

 At the beginning of our trip, we still had to entertain them while driving.
 Now they just entertain themselves.
-They have a few animal toys they play with a lot, and some Hot Wheels.
+They do some play-based learning activities, they have a few animal toys they play with a lot, and some Hot Wheels.
 But they mostly just look out of the window, and our little one sleeps a lot while driving.

 We time our driving hours with his nap time, which works out well.
 If we do have to drive longer distances, we stop every 1.5 hours to stretch their legs and play outside for a bit.